Kevin Hallett's Biography

 Since he was a teenager, Kevin wanted to express himself in stories but could not find a way to get past his logical approach to things.
 Then he read a blog from George R. R. Martin on advice for writers.
 I can do this, he thought.
 And so began a journey of discovery that has taken eight years so far.
 One of Martin’s pieces of advice was to write often and read the work of others.

-Kevin has written over one million words and reviewed or critiqued over fifteen hundred stories.
+Kevin has written over one million words and reviewed or critiqued over thirteen hundred stories.
 He is hopelessly hooked on all aspects of writing, and is ready to publish his second novel in the eight book Defenders of Vosj series, called The Fifth Kingdom.

 Kevin writes because he relishes telling stories.
 He endeavors to write well, so others can enjoy them.

 Today, he lives in Central Texas with his spouse and eldest daughter.
 Plus, they have a gray hairball of a cat who’s three times the size of their older min-pin dog.
 They recently added a rescue lab named Lynn, who was found at the side of the road with a badly broken back leg.

 Kevin has written over thirty short stories and six novels, including one that will remain in the attic trunk forever (a writer’s first works are only good for the trash dump).
 Four years ago, Defenders of Vosj began as a novella but he fell in love with the lead character, Brodia, and it has since blossomed into the first of a eight novel series.